Linzh7/Note-Distributed-Data-Infrastructures/HDFS.md

-Hadoop is a distributed framework for
+Hadoop is a distributed framework developed by Apache.
+There are a number of components are programmed for Hadoop and the core of any system is the storage, the Hadoop Distributed File System (HDFS).